Sound healing session with Tibetan singing bowls by Szilvia Timar

 What is sound healing with Tibetan singing bowls?

 Sound healing uses the vibrations of Tibetan singing bowls and gongs to influence the nervous system and promote deep relaxation.
 The resonant frequencies entrain brainwaves toward slower, calmer states, reducing cortisol, slowing heart rate, and creating a meditative state without prior meditation experience.
+A single session typically lasts 60-90 minutes.

 Is sound healing scientifically proven?